FERR1TE/hazmatdr.one/FERR1TE/index.md

 ---

-Created as an experimental heavy-duty defense system, FERR1TE's solid steel composition provided excellent endurance.
+Created as an experimental heavy-duty defense system, FERR1TE's solid steel composition provides excellent endurance, allowing him to act as a walking bodyshield.

-Shunned by much of society for what he is, he wanders about looking for those who will accept and care for him.
+Shunned by much of society for what he was created for, he wanders about looking for those who will accept him for who he is.

+### Notes
 - He contains a fairly minimal amount of robotics, as his living-metal body is what allows him to move.
-- His maw is a furnace capable of melting steel, and as such loves to snack on things made of iron and steel.
+- His maw is a furnace capable of melting steel to regenerate his plating, and as such he loves to snack on things made of iron and steel.
 - Despite appearances, he tends to act cute and cuddly.

-{% include colorbox.html %}

 {% endcapture %}